SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/configure-message-intervals.md

 ## Use EdgeTransport.exe.config to configure the queue glitch retry count, the queue glitch retry interval, the mailbox delivery queue retry interval, and the maximum idle time before resubmit interval

-- **Queue glitch retry count** The number of connection attempts that are immediately tried when the Transport service has trouble connecting to the destination server.
+- **Queue glitch retry count**: The number of connection attempts that are immediately tried when the Transport service has trouble connecting to the destination server.
 Typically, you don't need to modify this key unless the network is unreliable and continues to experience many accidentally dropped connections.

-- **Queue glitch retry interval** The interval between each queue glitch retry.
+- **Queue glitch retry interval**: The interval between each queue glitch retry.
 Typically, you don't need to modify this key unless the network is unreliable and continues to experience many accidentally dropped connections.

-- **Mailbox delivery queue retry interval** How frequently a queue try to connect to the Mailbox Transport Delivery service for a destination mailbox database that can't be successfully reached.
+- **Mailbox delivery queue retry interval**: How frequently a queue try to connect to the Mailbox Transport Delivery service for a destination mailbox database that can't be successfully reached.

-- **Max idle time before resubmit** How long undelivered messages in delivery queues the status of Retry wait before they're resubmitted.
+- **Max idle time before resubmit**: How long undelivered messages in delivery queues the status of Retry wait before they're resubmitted.

 To configure these intervals, you modify keys in the %ExchangeInstallPath%Bin\EdgeTransport.exe.config XML application configuration file on Mailbox servers or Edge Transport servers.
 Changes you save to this file are applied after you restart the Exchange Transport service.
 When you restart this service, mail flow on the server is temporarily interrupted.